Ion Agârbiceanu: Legacy

 Ion I. Agârbiceanu (1907–1971), the author of pioneering work in spectroscopy and professor at the Polytechnical Institute from 1951, is famed for his invention of a gas laser in 1962.
 His younger brother Nicolae (1908–1991) was a sculptor, and in his youth studied composition at Schola Cantorum in Paris.
+He drew critical acclaim for one overture that was first performed in 1940, for which he drew heavily on the traditional music of Transylvania.
 He lived in France as "Nicolas Alba"; incapacitated by Pott disease from 1948, he was cared for by the Roman Catholic Diocese of Châlons until his death.
 Another one of the writer's sons, Tudor, was a surveyor.
 He and his family remained in possession of Agârbiceanu's large villa in Cluj, which was later declared a historic monument.
 The writer's grave was awarded the same status by Romania's Culture Ministry in 2012.
 Among the localities associated with Agârbiceanu's work, Bucium is home to a Fefeleaga Memorial House, a modern reconstruction which used Romanian folk houses as a blueprint; Sofia Danciu's actual home burned down in summer 2014.